Visiting Rovinj? Plan your activities and day trips with this guide on the best things to do in Rovinj Croatia!

 Ride an underground train in the Postojna cave

-If you are into the underground world, the caves and caverns, then head to Postojna Cave in Slovenia, the largest and the most popular cave in this area.
-This amazing system of halls, passages, and tunnels for the major part, you'll visit by an electric train.
+If you are into the underground world, the caves, and caverns, head to Postojna Cave in Slovenia, the largest and the most famous cave in this area.
+For the most part, you’ll visit this fantastic system of halls, passages, and tunnels by an electric train.
 A unique experience in its own right!
-You can do a self-driving tour to Postojna, or book this small group tour.
+You can do a self-driving tour to Postojna or book this small group tour.

 A day trip to Plitvice Lakes

 Plitvice Lakes is a must-visit site in Croatia.
 However, it is a bit of a stretch to visit it in a day from Rovinj.
-But, if you don't have time to stay there overnight, then check many tour companies that offer a day trip from Rovinj to Plitvice.
-Get a good pair of hiking shoes, plenty of water, and a camera!
+But, if you don’t have time to stay there overnight, check many tour companies that offer a day trip from Rovinj to Plitvice.
+Get good hiking shoes, plenty of water, and a camera!

 Have you been to Rovinj?
 What's your favorite thing to do there?